 In this guide, I’ll explain exactly what ski poles are for and how to use them to improve your skiing.
 If you’ve always wondered how to properly pole plant or struggling with what to do with your poles, then this guide is for you.

 Ski poles are more than just for propulsion on the flats.
 Ski poles are essential for balance on steep slopes or when skiing powder and for building rhythm through your parallel turns.
 Once you’ begin to take pole planting seriously, it will be a game-changer for how you ski – I promise!

 Pole planting will help you take your skiing to the next level and becomes really helpful when skiing over bumps or steeper slopes.

-Another way to look at your arm position is to imagine a triangle shape extends from your armpit down to your wrist, across to your wrist and back up to your armpit.
+Another way to look at your arm position is to imagine a triangle shape extending from your armpit down to your wrist, across to your wrist, and back up to your armpit.
 If your hands are in the correct position then you’re ready to start pole planting.

 Correct arm position